Are Movers Allowed to Transport Items That Aren’t Boxed?

 Can Moving Experts Refuse to Move Unboxed Objects?

-Type of Items That can be Boxed
+Type of Items That Can Be Boxed

 - Kitchenware and kitchen utensils